eriktaubeneck/ordbok/README.md

 ## Contributing

 If anything on the TODO list looks like something you'd like to take on, go ahead and fork the project and submit a Pull Request.
 For other features, please first open an issue proposing the feature/change.

+### Environment

+To hack on ordbok, make sure to install the development requirements in your virtual environment.

+`pip install -r dev_requirements.txt`

+### Tests

 Pull Requests should include tests covering the changes/features being proposed.
+To run the test suite, simply run:

+`nosetests`

 #LICENSE
 MIT License